mist64/cbmbus_doc/3 Commodore DOS.md

 Files are read and written through named channels 0 through 14.
 Opening a named channel associates the channel with the filename.
 Closing it will dissociate the channel and, for files that were written to, make sure the file data on disk is consistent.

-A named channel can be used to open a file for reading or writing.
-The syntax for the channel's name is as follows:
+The following channel name syntax is used to open a file for reading or writing:

 [[`@`][_path_]`:`]_filename_[`,`_type_[`,`_mode_]]